dlion/domenicoluciani/_posts/2014-04-11-how-to-interface-a-nunchuck-with-raspberry-pi.md

 ---
-layout: post
-title: "How to interface a nunchuck with raspberry pi"
+title: How to interface a nunchuck with raspberry pi
-date: 2014-04-11 23:00:00
-categories: [Past, Programming, Nunchuck, RaspberryPi, Electronics]
+description: Walking around the city I found a cheap nunchuck and obviously I felt the need to do something.
+This time I chose to interface my raspberry pi with it.
+  Let's see how!
+tags:
+- hardware
 cover: "/assets/images/covers/nunchuck.jpg"
-lang: en
 ---

 Walking around the city I found a cheap nunchuck and obviously I felt the need to do something.
 This time I chose to interface my raspberry pi with it.
 Let's see how!